-Teesside Airshow returns after five years
+Teesside Airshow: Traffic gridlock mars first event in five years

 - Published

-Teesside Airshow is returning to a sell-out crowd after being grounded for five years.
+The first Teesside Airshow for five years has been met with huge traffic queues as people have struggled to get into the event.

-Teesside International Airport will host 22,000 people after last year's event was cancelled due to the Covid pandemic.
+Teesside International Airport was due to host 22,000 people for the sold-out show after last year's event was cancelled due to the Covid pandemic.

+Disgruntled ticketholders took to Twitter to vent their frustration at being stuck in gridlock for hours.

+Others asked why there had been a failure to manage the volume of cars.

+Motorists are asked to avoid the area or consider an alternative route.

+The airport had advised people on Saturday morning to allow extra time for their journeys but in the absence of further updates by mid-afternoon people replied to the tweet with frustration and anger.

-The Red Arrows and a Battle of Britain Memorial Flight will take to the skies, with food stalls, a motor show and a fair on the ground.
+The Red Arrows and a Battle of Britain Memorial Flight were part of the line-up, with food stalls, a motor show and a fair on the ground.

-Organiser Chris Petty said it was "fantastic" to see the event return.
+Speaking before the traffic chaos, organiser Chris Petty said it was "fantastic" to see the event return.

-Ex-Royal Air Force pilot, John Hurrell, who will take to the skies in an L-39 Albatross jet, said he was "really excited" for the display.

-"With so few air shows on this year, it'll be great to get up in the skies and put on a performance that's certain to wow the huge crowds," he said.

 About 18,000 visitors attended the first air show in May 2016.